JackDaOreo/Database-of-Shit/README.md

 8. Properly document through comment the purpose of your code to help others better read it.

 Note: Do not publish the code before uploading to GitHub as it will become to large to upload.

-FORMAT:
-All Namespaces, Classes, Methods, and Exception handlers must use curly brackets like so:

-Class Program
-{

-}

-All if statements, for loops, while loops, case switches, etc. must use curly brackets like so:

-while (true) {

-}